develosi/highway-code-quiz/README.md

 ![The Highway Code Quiz shown on a variety of screen sizes](documentation/images/mockupLayout.png)

-Visit the deployed site: [The Highway Code Quiz](https://develosi.github.io/highway-code-quiz/)
+Visit the deployed site: [Highway Code Quiz](https://develosi.github.io/highway-code-quiz/)

 Test your highway code knowledge and help prepare for your theory test by using the Highway Code Quiz App.
 The Highway Code Quiz App is a simple easy to use quiz app consisting of ten quick questions.